Sitecore-Hackathon/2019-NaN/documentation/README.md

 - .NET Core 2.1
 - .NET Framework 4.7.1

-## Installation
+## Installation & Configuration

 Perform the following steps to install the module:

-- Use the Sitecore Installation Wizard to install the package
+- Use the Sitecore Installation Wizard to install the packages
 - Upload demo data using the console application

-## Configuration

 First of all, you need an installed instance of Sitecore 9.1 and Universal tracker.